 Consider what you are comfortable with.
-If you are a flatlander and don't want to rule out hillier adventures with your friends, choose bike tours with e-bikes option.
+If you are a flatlander and don't want to rule out hillier adventures with your friends, choose bike tours with an e-bike option.

 When do you plan to travel?

 Always take weather into consideration as it could make or break your trip.
-The weather in most of the Asian countries is fairly enjoyable all round year.
-There are exceptions, however, like the October rainy season in central Vietnam or Cambodia’s heat in April could lessen the experience.
+The weather in most of the Asian countries is fairly enjoyable all year round.
+There are exceptions however, like the October rainy season in central Vietnam, or Cambodia’s heat in April, both could potentially lessen the experience.

-Also there are tours operating during popular festivals or public holidays like the Sakura Festival (Cherry Blossom) in Japan, booking months in advance is strongly recommended.
+Also, there are tours operating during popular festivals or public holidays like the Sakura Festival (Cherry Blossom) in Japan, in this case booking months in advance is strongly recommended.

 What is your fitness level?

 Searching for something less physically demanding?
-You can always go for tours with e-bikes option so not to exhaust yourself and still have the energy to enjoy the views and stops along the way.
-This is also a good choice when it comes to travelling as a group and there is a variety in ability levels and endurance among members in your group.
+You can always go for tours with an e-bike option so as not to exhaust yourself and still have the energy to enjoy the views and stops along the way.
+This is also a good choice when it comes to traveling as a group where there is a variety in ability levels and endurance among members.

 What is your main focus of the trip?

-Is cycling the main focus, with cultural & historical features coming secondary to enjoying the scenery and racking-up the miles.
+Is cycling your main focus, with cultural & historical features coming secondary to enjoying scenery and racking-up the miles?
 Maybe you want to get in some training or clear out the stress with a rewarding challenge while on vacation?
 It is, of course, possible to get the best of both worlds: a bike trip with moderate to challenging rides mixed with off-bike activities, connecting you with local communities to learn about their lifestyle, culture and history.

 Short tour, long tour, which one should you choose?

-This is often a matter of available time, but could also be a personal choice, dependant on how long you like to be on a bike.
+This is often a matter of available time, but could also be a personal choice, depending on how long you like to be on a bike.
 If you like riding and are keen to explore a new country on two-wheels over several days, then a long multi-day bike tour is ideal for you.
-These trips could vary from 7 to 14 days.
+These trips can vary from 7 to 14 days.

 If you want to jump between destinations and have a bit more flexibility then a short tour would be your way to go.
-A 3 to 5-day cycle tour with a local guide would quickly introduce you to an area and see beyond the tourist sights.
+A 3 to 5-day cycle tour with a local guide would quickly introduce you to an area, where you'll see beyond the tourist sights.
 It can also allow you to mix and match trips and different activities to better fit your tastes.
-Mixing a few day tours in different destinations is also an option if you are in short of time.
+Mixing a few day tours in different destinations is also an option if you are short on time.

 Do you prefer riding with a guide or on your own?

-If you are traveling with your family or with kids, search specifically for family tours which offer shorter distances, low traffic routes, kid-friendly activities and accommodation.
+If you are traveling with your family or with kids, search specifically for family tours which offer shorter distances, low traffic routes, kid-friendly activities & accommodation.